Discover the informal spoken language

 - Experienced language coach and teacher (Check out my LinkedIn profile for testimonials from my students)

 - Language lover with a passion for informal language (as a teacher, but also as a student!)
-In the past years, I have been specialising in teaching Flemish informal language because I realised how important spoken language is not to feel like an outsider in a Flemish environment.
+In the past years, I have been specialising in teaching Flemish informal language because I realised how important spoken language is not to feel like an outsider and to express yourself fully.

 - Someone who loves Belgium in all its diversity and complexity